fhirschmann/penchy/docs/job.rst

 The basic syntax
 ----------------

-In the following there is a short introduction what you can use to define dependencies between Elements and what data they comprise.
+In the following section, there is a short introduction on what syntax you can use to define dependencies between elements and what data they comprise of.
 It is used to define the ``client_flow`` and ``server_flow`` for a :class:`~penchy.jobs.job.Job`.